Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation

 Here, we assume that through learning, each spatial feature vector can evolve with a motion pattern consistent with its corresponding pixel in the image.
 This assumption serves as a prerequisite for subsequent motion capture.

 By incorporating the VAE, FoT regularizes the embedding space to remain stable under compression and reconstruction, enhancing robustness against appearance changes.
-By stochastically sampling motion fields from $\mathcal{M}$, FoT further learns to resist diverse pixel displacements, simulating the temporal distortions observed in real I2V generation. \textbf{Most importantly, this design provides explicit ground-truth supervision for training: each synthetic motion field $M_i$ serves as a known label that directly supervises the learning of motion-aligned forensic templates.} This unique property allows FoT to be trained entirely without real videos while still capturing the intrinsic temporal behavior of I2V transformations.
+By stochastically sampling motion fields from $\mathcal{M}$, FoT further learns to resist diverse pixel displacements, simulating the temporal distortions observed in real I2V generation. \textbf{This design also provides explicit ground-truth supervision for training: each synthetic motion field $M_i$ serves as a known label that directly supervises the learning of the motion-aligned forensic template.} This unique property allows the main differentiable training of FoT to avoid large-scale real I2V videos and to remain independent of any specific I2V generator, while still capturing transferable temporal behavior.